Nick Raynsford: Later parliamentary career: 2005–2015

 In March 2013, Raynsford announced his intention to stand down as MP for Greenwich and Woolwich at the next general election and cited his age as the reason behind his decision.

 Later career

 Raynsford remains involved with UK construction.
-He is chair of CICAIR Ltd, a wholly-owned subsidiary of the Construction Industry Council.
-He is a board member of the Construction Industry Council and he chaired the group from 2006 to 2008.
-The group maintains and operates the Approved Inspectors Register regulating approved inspectors qualified to undertake building control work.
-Since January 2019, he has been deputy chairman of Crossrail Limited.
+He is a board member of the Construction Industry Council (CIC) and he chaired the group from 2006 to 2008.
+He was chair of CICAIR Ltd, a wholly owned subsidiary of the CIC, which maintained and operated the Approved Inspectors Register regulating approved inspectors qualified to undertake building control work until 2024.
+From January 2019 until his resignation in September 2020, he was deputy chairman of Crossrail Limited.
+He remained involved with Crossrail, acting as a strategic advisor from 2020.

+In April 2025, Raynsford was appointed to the UK government's Building Control Independent Panel, reviewing potential changes to building control in England, including possible removal of commercial involvement and transitioning to a national authority decision model.

 Personal life

 Raynsford married Anne Jelley in 1968, and they had three daughters.
 They were divorced in 2011, and he is now the husband of Alison Seabeck, the former Labour MP for Plymouth Moor View.
 Raynsford's ancestry can be seen in Burke's Landed Gentry.